stevenheidel/qversions/README.md

 - 10-100 devices, bits, gates
 - Potentially many versions

+Interface:
+- Assuming this might eventually get put in front of a REST API or similar

 ## Special design goals

 Primary goal should be to never delete information.
 These parameters may be difficult to obtain so they should never be accidentally deleted.